-Last week local wildlife officials were called to the Blue Hills south of Boston.
-A 911 call alerted authorities to the presence of a timber rattlesnake in a populated area.
-Officers captured the serpent and released into the Great Bog.
+Last year local wildlife officials were called to the Blue Hills south of Boston in response to 911 call alerting to the presence of a timber rattlesnake in a populated area.
+Officers captured the serpent and released rattler into the Great Bog.
 My sister called me with this information and I asked, "Do you remember the winter Frunk saw a rattlesnake in the snow?"

 "Frunk and I were walking home.
-It musts have been close to Christmas since it was dark early."
+It must have been close to Christmas since it was dark early."
 New England was renowned for dreary winters.
 Nights were long and snow fell in November.
-"When we got to our house, Frunk said for me to look at the driveway.
-He pointed out a wavering shadow in the snow and said it was a rattlesnake."
+"When we got to our house, Frunk whispered for me to look at the driveway.
+I turned my head and he pointed out a wavering shadow in the snow and said it was a rattlesnake."

 "A rattlesnake?" she scoffed with a sigh.
 "You saw a rattlesnake in the winter.
 In the snow?"

 My sister was a lawyer.
 She was an expert at grilling witnesses, but I was unafraid of telling the truth or a good story.